Troyanovsky/vibe-coding-guide/en/Lesson_3_Workflow.md

 For UI-heavy projects, you can prepare a lot of visual aids for the AI, like wireframes, UI designs, or screenshots, so that the AI can generate code that matches what's in your mind.

-And when developing, you can generate code, preview the result, then use visual feedback to refine your next prompt.
+And when developing, you can generate code, preview the result, and then use visual feedback to refine your next prompt.
 Screenshots can be incredibly powerful context for the AI: "The layout looks good, but the button covers the text.
 Can you move it up?"

 ### Safe YOLO (Experimentation Branching)